doctolib/git_cdn/README.md

 # protection from git hangs
 GIT_PROCESS_WAIT_TIMEOUT=2  # time to wait before killing git process (after sending sigterm)

+# Authentication cache
+AUTH_CACHE_TTL=0            # Time to live of entries in authentication cache.
+Deactivated by default.
 ```

 # How it works